Find reputable boiler engineers

 Inviting prospective boiler engineers to visit should give you a feel for whether they can be trusted.
 For example, do they explain your options clearly and without jargon or are you being bamboozled with technical terms and pressurised into costly work.

 If you’re getting a new boiler or central heating system installed, the engineer should be looking around your home and asking about your lifestyle in order to determine what the best and most efficient system would be.
+Check the Which? guide to buying a new boiler for more information about the questions you should be asking.

 Whatever work is required, you should get detailed written quotes so that you can compare the proposed solutions and prices.
 Call the engineers about any questions that arise after they’ve visited – good engineers are always happy to help.

 If your job includes supply and installation of a new boiler or other significant work, you might reasonably be expected to pay an instalment before the work begins.
 New boilers and radiators can cost thousands of pounds, so don’t baulk if the initial instalment seems high but make sure you have agreed how and when additional payments will be made.
+Check the Which? guide to boiler Best Buys to help with your purchase.

 The best boiler engineers explain what they’ll check, repair or install before they start working and show you what they’ve done afterwards.